XJF2332/GOT-OCR-2-GUI/README-en.md

 - [x] Fixed rendering issues with `LaTeX` in PDFs
 - [x] It is now possible to set the language for the CLI using the `.json` files in `Locales`
 - [x] Implement the feature to set language in the GUI using `.json` files
-- [ ] Write a script to manage language configuration files for CLI and GUI (You can manually modify the language settings in `config.json` under `Locales` for now, with Chinese being the default)
+- [x] Write a script to manage language configuration files for CLI and GUI

 ## How to use